 Come the holiday season, gift-giving takes center stage for a large number of consumers.
 They start looking for gifts for significant others, family members, children, friends, coworkers, and even for themselves.
 This can become stressful, and sometimes people run out of ideas.
 That’s where gift lists come in.

+Etsy always has “one-of-a-kind” gift ideas available online, no matter what holiday is coming up.
 Push out content, including blog posts, landing pages, Facebook Ads, and email campaigns that contain lists of recommended gifts customers can purchase from you.
 You can create a generalized “best gift list,” or you can make them more specific.
 Examples include:

 - Gifts under $20